edenlabllc/rmk/docs/index.md

 different environments, such as [cloud providers](https://en.wikipedia.org/wiki/Cloud_computing) and [on-premise](https://en.wikipedia.org/wiki/On-premises_software) deployments.

-RMK has been designed to be used by different IT specialists, among them are DevOps engineers, software developers, SREs, cloud architects, system analytics, software testers and even managers with minimal technical background.
+RMK has been designed to be **used by different IT specialists**, among them are DevOps engineers, software developers, SREs, cloud architects, system analytics, software testers and even managers with minimal technical background.

 ## Advantages

-RMK simplifies the setup and management of Kubernetes-based projects of any complexity due to the following advantages:
+RMK **simplifies** the setup and management of Kubernetes-based projects of any complexity due to the following advantages:

 - **[Time-proven](#efficiency-in-numbers) CI/CD solution**: Tested and validated across multiple cloud providers and real customers, RMK leverages [Kubernetes Cluster API](https://cluster-api.sigs.k8s.io/) for cluster provisioning